What is a walkthrough test?

 A walkthrough test is a risk assessment procedure, not a test of controls.
 ISA 315 (Revised 2019).25 requires the auditor to understand the entity's information system, including how transactions are initiated, recorded, processed, and reported.
 Paragraph A32 specifically identifies tracing transactions through the information system as a procedure to obtain that understanding.

 You pick one transaction.
 Not a sample.
 One.
-You follow it from the moment it enters the system to the point it appears in the general ledger and the financial statements.
-Along the way, you identify each control point, ask the person who performs the control to describe what they do, and observe the evidence the control produces.
-If the process flow in your working papers does not match what you see during the walkthrough, the documented understanding is wrong and the risk assessment built on it is unreliable.
+You follow it from the moment it enters the system to the point it appears in the general ledger and the financial statements (FS).
+Along the way, you identify each control point, ask the person who performs the control to describe what they do, observe the evidence the control produces, and compare it all to the process flow in your working papers (WPs).
+If the WPs do not match what you see during the walkthrough, the documented understanding is wrong and the risk assessment built on it is unreliable.

 This is where the distinction matters.
 A walkthrough does not tell you whether the control worked 500 times during the year.
-It tells you whether the control exists, who performs it, and what evidence it leaves.
-If you plan to rely on that control, you still need tests of controls under ISA 330.8.
+It tells you whether the control exists, who performs it, what evidence it leaves, and whether your documentation reflects reality.
+This doesn't mean walkthroughs are optional fieldwork.
+It means they are the foundation that every other test of controls sits on.
+If you plan to rely on a control, you still need tests of controls under ISA 330.8 .

 Key Points